-Carl D. Clay, age 64, is a director of the General Partner and a member of the Compensation and Audit Committees.
-He was elected a director in January 1995.
-Mr. Clay served as an advisor to the Company pursuant to a personal contract from August 1996 through December 31, 1996.
+Carl D. Clay, age 65, is a director of the General Partner and a member of the Compensation and Audit Committees.
+He was elected in January 1995.
 Mr. Clay retired from Marathon Oil Company in 1994 after 33 years during which he served as director of transportation and logistics and president of Marathon Pipe Line Company.

-Derrill Cody, age 58, is a director of the General Partner, having been elected in 1989.
+Derrill Cody, age 59, is a director of the General Partner having been elected in 1989.
 He is the Chairman of the Audit Committee and serves on the Compensation Committee of the General Partner.
 Mr. Cody is presently of counsel to McKinney, Stringer & Webster, P.C., which represents PanEnergy in certain matters.
 He is also an advisor to PanEnergy pursuant to a personal contract.
 Mr. Cody served as Chief Executive Officer of Texas Eastern Gas Pipeline Company from 1987 to 1989.
 Mr. Cody is also a director of Barrett Resources Corporation.

-John P. DesBarres, age 57, is a director of the General Partner, having been elected in May 1995.
+John P. DesBarres, age 58, is a director of the General Partner, having been elected in May 1995.
 He is a member of the Compensation and Audit Committees.
 Mr. DesBarres was formerly chairman, president and chief executive officer of Transco Energy Company from 1992 to 1995.
 He joined Transco in 1991 as president and chief executive officer.
 Prior to joining Transco, Mr. DesBarres served as chairman, president and chief executive officer for Santa Fe Pacific Pipelines, Inc. from 1988 to 1991.